How to Bring the Outside In

 Anyone who has taken a moment to admire the pale puffs of blossom on the trees, or heard the rallying cry of the dawn chorus lately, will surely agree with him.

 Being in nature answers our most intrinsic needs.
 It reminds us of our biological connection with other living things, and highlights the fact that we are part of something much bigger – giving us a sense of community, belonging and peace.
-But, with lockdown measures meaning our time outdoors is severely limited, how can we hold on to this sensation?
+So, how can we hold on to this sensation when we're indoors, and bring the benefits of nature in to our homes?

 Create an Indoor Oasis